 Static constructors can be declared both in static and in non-static classes.
-They are executed only once when the first of the following two events occurs for the first time:
+They are executed only once, when the first of the following two events occurs for the first time:

-An object of class is created.
+An object is created from the class.

 A static element of the class is accessed (field, method, property).

-Most often static constructors are used for initialization of static fields.
+Most often, static constructors are used for initialization of static fields.

 Static Constructor – Example

 Consider an example for the use of a static constructor.
 We want to make a class that quickly calculates the square root of an integer and returns the whole part of the result, which is also an integer.
-Since calculating the square root is a time-consuming mathematical operation involving calculations with real numbers and calculating convergent series, it is a good idea these calculations to be done once at program startup and then to use the already calculated values.
-Of course, to make such pre-computing of all square roots in a given range, we must first define this range and it should not be too wide (e.g. from 1 to 1000).
-Then we need, at first request for a square roots of a number, to recalculate all the square roots in this range and then to return the already calculated value.
-Upon a following request for a square root, all values in this range will have already been calculated and returned directly.
-If the program is never required to calculate the square root, preliminary calculations should not be fulfilled at all.
+Since calculating the square root is a time-consuming mathematical operation, involving calculations with real numbers and calculating convergent series, it is a good idea to do these calculations only once, at program startup, and then re-use the already calculated values.
+Of course, to pre-compute all square roots within a given range, we must first define the range, which should not be too wide (e.g. from 1 to 1000).
+Then, at the first request for a square root, we have to calculate all the square roots within the range and return the calculated values.
+Upon a following request for a square root, all values are available and can be returned immediately.
+If the program is never required to calculate a square root, then preliminary calculation should not occur at all.

-Through the described process initially some CPU time is invested for preliminary calculations, but then the extraction of the square root later is done very quickly.
-If we have multiple calculations of the square root, the pre-calculation will significantly increase the performance.
+Initially, CPU time is invested in preliminary calculation, thereafter extraction of the square roots is very fast.
+If we need multiple calculations of a square root, then pre-calculation will significantly increase performance.

-All this can be implemented in one static class with a static constructor, in which the square roots will be recalculated.
-The results, which have already been calculated, can be stored in a static array.
-A static method can be used to extract the already pre-calculated value.
-Since the preliminary calculations are being performed in the static constructor, if the class for pre-calculated square roots is not used, they will not be executed and CPU time and memory will be saved.
+All this can be implemented in a static class with a static constructor that calculates square roots.
+The calculations are stored in a static array.
+A static method is used to extract the pre-calculated values.
+Since the code for initial calculations is in a static constructor, CPU time and memory will be saved, as long as the class is not used and no calculation is performed.

 This is how the implementation might look like: